Georgia O'Keeffe: Personal life

-Mental health

-O'Keeffe's mental health was fragile.
+O'Keeffe and Stieglitz had an open relationship, which could be painful for O'Keeffe when Stieglitz had affairs with women.
 In 1928, Stieglitz began a long-term affair with Dorothy Norman, who was also married, and O'Keeffe lost a project to create a mural for Radio City Music Hall.
 She was hospitalized for depression.
 At the suggestion of Maria Chabot and Mabel Dodge Luhan, O'Keeffe began to spend the summers painting in New Mexico in 1929.
 She traveled by train with her friend the painter Rebecca Strand, Paul Strand's wife, to Taos, where they lived with their patron who provided them with studios.

-Hospitalization

 In 1933, O'Keeffe was hospitalized for two months after suffering a nervous breakdown, largely due to Stieglitz's affair with Dorothy Norman.
 She did not paint again until January 1934.
-In 1933 and 1934, O'Keeffe recuperated in Bermuda and returned to New Mexico in 1934.
-In August 1934, she moved to Ghost Ranch, north of Abiquiú.
-In 1940, she moved into a house on the ranch property.
-The varicolored cliffs surrounding the ranch inspired some of her most famous landscapes.
-Among guests to visit her at the ranch over the years were Charles and Anne Lindbergh, singer-songwriter Joni Mitchell, poet Allen Ginsberg, and photographer Ansel Adams.
-She traveled and camped at "Black Place" often with her friend, Maria Chabot, and later with Eliot Porter.